Metrics that matter: how you should be measuring agile

 But when business leaders respond with, “How does any of this help us?”
 IT departments are baffled.
 Shouldn’t agile metrics be self-evident of the methodology’s effectiveness?

 The answer depends on what you’re measuring and why.
-In this article, I outline what agile metrics matter most from a business standpoint and how you can measure agile success, then communicate its value to your organization.
+This article outlines what agile metrics matter most from a business standpoint and how you can measure agile success, then communicate its value to your organization.

 There was a time when agile was a huge selling point.
 However, many “agile” organizations see agile as a set of checklists, sticky notes, time-tracking tools, and procedures.
 To these organizations, agile is a toolbox rather than a mindset.
 This is the primary reason “agile” product development fails.